|

 Barcelona American Football

-Not as popular as it's European cousin, American Football does nonetheless have a foothold in Barcelona.
-The city's team is called the Barcelona Bufals.
+Not as popular as its European cousin, American Football does nonetheless have a foothold in Barcelona.
+The city’s team is called the Barcelona Bufals.
 They play their home games at Estadi Joan Serrahima, up on Montjuic, and you can follow their progress on Twitter.